 - 1. Inspected written procedures for system software and application changes and determined the consistent use of the procedures by ARC staff provides reasonable assurance that system software and application changes are tested, approved, and documented in accordance with ARC policies and procedures. - 2.
 Observed the My Oracle Support and noted the system was designed to retain the necessary change management documentation. - 3.
-Inspected a selection of changes processed in My Oracle Support and determined the changes were tested and approved prior to being implemented in the production environment. - 4.
-Inspected the Oracle on Demand contract and determined changes to Oracle and PRISM were coordinated with Oracle on Demand database administrators. - 5.
-Inspected evidence of access to My Oracle support being monitored and determined access is reviewed biannually. - 6.
-For a selection of changes processed in My Oracle Support for Oracle, Discoverer, and PRISM, inspected evidence of an emergency change and determined that the approval was documented and ARC Application Administrators documented the change in My Oracle Support on the next business day. - 7.
+Inspected a selection of changes processed in My Oracle Support and determined the changes were tested and approved prior to being implemented in the production environment.

+- 4. Inspected the Oracle on Demand contract and determined changes to Oracle and PRISM were coordinated with Oracle on Demand database administrators. - 5.
+Inspected evidence of access to My Oracle support being monitored and determined access was reviewed biannually. - 6.
+For the one emergency change processed in My Oracle Support for Oracle, Discoverer, and PRISM, inspected evidence of the emergency change and determined that the approval was documented and ARC Application Administrators documented the change in My Oracle Support on the next business day. - 7.
 Inspected the webTA system maintenance agreement and determined it contained system maintenance provisions and was current. - 8.
-For a selection of webTA releases, inspected evidence and determined that the release was tested in a separate/non-production environment using testing scripts and was only released to production after the successful completion of customer acceptance testing by an authorized database administrator.

-- 9. Inspected the ConcurGov system maintenance agreement and determined it contained system maintenance provisions and that it was current. - 10.
+For a selection of webTA releases, inspected evidence and determined that the release was tested in a separate/non-production environment using testing scripts and was only released to production after the successful completion of customer acceptance testing by an authorized database administrator. - 9.
+Inspected the ConcurGov system maintenance agreement and determined it contained system maintenance provisions and that it was current. - 10.
 For a selection of ConcurGov changes, inspected documentation of testing and determined changes were tested prior to being implemented in the production environment. - 11.
-For a selection of ConcurGov changes, inspected evidence the change testing procedures provided by TSD and determined guidance was provided to customer contacts for applied changes. - 12.
+For a selection of ConcurGov changes, inspected evidence of the change testing procedures provided by TSD and determined guidance was provided to customer contacts for applied changes. - 12.
 Inspected the moveLINQ system maintenance agreement and determined it contained system maintenance provisions and that it was current. - 13.
 For a selection of moveLINQ changes, inspected evidence and determined that the change was tested in a moveLINQ testing environment, and the change passed the testing prior to being applied in production. - 14.
-For a selection of moveLINQ changes, inspected the change documentation and determined the changes were tested in accordance with the written procedure for testing provided by RSB, implemented appropriately, and were tracked using Fiscal Service's HPSM.
+Inpsected the written procedures for testing and implementing moveLINQ changes and determined the procedures describe sufficiently the process for testing and implementing moveLINQ changes.